hoangduytran/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Mesh --> Knife Project`

-Knife projection is a non-interactive tool where you can use objects to cookie-cut into one or more meshes rather than hand drawing the line.
-The outline of selected objects that *are not* in Edit Mode are used to cut the meshes along the view axis of objects that *are* in Edit Mode.
-Afterwards the resulting geometry inside the cutters outline will be selected.
+Knife Project is a non-interactive tool where you can use objects to cookie-cut into one or more meshes rather than hand drawing the line.
+The outline of the selected objects that *are not* in Edit Mode is projected along the view axis onto the meshes that *are* in Edit Mode, and then cuts into the faces there.
+Afterwards, the resulting geometry inside the cut gets selected.

-Outlines can be a wireframe or boundary edges (i.e. the unconnected edges of a mesh), as well as Curve objects.
+.. note::
+   The cutting objects must be curves or non-manifold meshes (e.g. flat shapes, loose edges).
+   :ref:`Select Non-Manifold <bpy.ops.mesh.select_non_manifold>`
+   will highlight the cutting edges of mesh objects.

 Keep in mind that Knife Project works from the current view's perspective.
 For best results, make sure to rotate your view to exactly the position you require before using this tool.
-Orthographic views such as Right, Front, and Top are commonly used for more predictable results.
+Orthographic views such as Right, Front, and Top are commonly used for this.

-.. note::

-   The primitives, being manifold objects, do not have wireframe or boundary edges.
-   In the case of the cube, deleting the top face will result in cutting edges.
-   :ref:`Select Non-Manifold <bpy.ops.mesh.select_non_manifold>`
-   (Wire, Boundaries) will highlight the cutting edges of mesh objects.

-   In general, for flat shapes, you will usually want to select "Faces Only" from the delete menu to leave behind only edges.

-To use Knife Project, first in *Object Mode* select the objects to be cut, then switch to *Edit Mode* and select the cutting objects in the Outliner (:kbd:`Ctrl-LMB`), and finally choose :menuselection:`Mesh --> Knife Project`.

 .. hint::
    :doc:`3D Viewport Alignment </editors/3dview/navigate/align>` to adjust the projection axis.

+To use Knife Project, select the objects to be cut, switch to *Edit Mode*, select the cutting objects in the Outliner (:kbd:`Ctrl-LMB`), and choose :menuselection:`Mesh --> Knife Project`.
+If Blender switches back to *Object Mode* when selecting the cutting objects, make sure that :menuselection:`Edit --> Lock Object Modes` is checked in the topbar.

 Options